HackYourFuture-CPH/databases/lesson3/preparation_flipped_classroom.md

  - [SQL vs NoSQL or MySQL vs MongoDB](https://www.youtube.com/watch?v=ZS_kXvOeQ5Y)
  - [MongoDB Complete Introduction & Summary](https://www.youtube.com/watch?v=VELru-FCWDM) (up to minute 32)

+The last video is not totally up to date, the configuration of the mongo atlas looks a bit different, but it should work fine still.
+And the good part is that it no longer requires a credit card at all to use mongo atlas.

 And if you want to experiment more with mongoDB commands, you can check [these tutorials](https://www.tutorialspoint.com/mongodb/index.htm).

 ## Readings